About Our Parish

 Many visitors have remarked on what a blessing it is to have the parish children of all ages in church throughout each service.
 While this naturally entails a little more noise and activity in the church, the children grow up regarding worship as a normal part of their lives, and they participate wholeheartedly.

-The St. Lawrence Academy, now in its twenty-fith year has grown from two grades to eight, and assists the parish parents (as well as like-minded families from outside the parish) in providing both a thorough traditional education, and a completely Orthodox environment for the children to grow up in.
+The St. Lawrence Academy has grown from two grades to eight, and assists the parish parents in providing both a thorough traditional education, and a completely Orthodox environment for the children to grow up in.
 The fruits of this involvement are apparent in the young people of the parish, the great majority of whom remain faithful to Christ and His Church through the difficult years of adolescence and young adulthood.
 Several in recent years have chosen the path of monasticism or the priesthood.

 St. Lawrence Orthodox Christian Church is a parish under the Vicariate for Palestinian/Jordanian Communities in the USA.
 Our governing economos is Archpriest George Jweinat, representative of the Vicariate in North and South America.
-The priests of the parish are Fr.
-Thaddaeus Hardenbrook, Fr.
-Luke Dingman, and Fr.
-Nathaniel Johnson.
+The priest of the parish is Fr.
+Seraphim Majmudar.

 There is always room for more in the worship and life of St. Lawrence Orthodox Christian Church.
 Whether you're a seeker after truth, a Christian of another tradition, or an Orthodox Christian visiting or moving to our area, we'd love to get to know you.
 Come visit us!